arnavaidya/OverTheWire-Wargames-Walkthrough/Bandit/readme.md

         telnet localhost 30000

 *Step 3:* Enter the level 14 password and enter.
-I f the password checks out, the password for the next level will be received.
+If the password checks out, the password for the next level will be received.